jsquyres/ompi/docs/general_notes.rst

   * ``MPI_Handler_function`` (replaced by ``MPI_Comm_errhandler_function``)

-  Although these symbols are no longer prototyped in ``mpi.h``, they are still present in the MPI library in Open MPI v4.0.x.
-This enables legacy MPI applications to link and run successfully with Open MPI v4.0.x, even though they will fail to compile.
+  Although these symbols are no longer prototyped in ``mpi.h``, they are still present in the MPI library in Open MPI |ompi_series|.
+This enables legacy MPI applications to link and run successfully with Open MPI |ompi_series|, even though they will fail to compile.

-  .. warning:: Future releases of Open MPI beyond the v4.0.x series may
+  .. warning:: Future releases of Open MPI beyond the |ompi_series|
-     remove these symbols altogether.
+     series may remove these symbols altogether.

   .. warning:: The Open MPI team **STRONGLY** encourages all MPI
      application developers to stop using these constructs that were